uniquelau/UmbracoContourDocs/Installation/manual.md

 ##Installing the database

 To install the database we need to execute a sql script against the database umbraco is installed on.
-Contour currently supports SQL server (from version 2005), SQLExpress and MySQL.
+Contour currently supports SQL server (from version 2005), SQL CE and MySQL.

 ###SQL server
 - Download the [create script](resources/createsqlserver.md)